 Doomsday Tackle Company’s Devastator 3.8 Ned Kehde February 10th, 2018 | More From Ned Kehde Share0 Tweet Email Share on Facebook.Share on Twitter.Share on Google+In our never-ending quest to publish gear guides that focus upon various kinds of soft-plastic finesse baits that Midwest finesse anglers can affix to a small mushroom-style jig, we crossed paths with Will Stewart and Doomsday Tackle Company of Chatham, Virginia.
 And he unveiled several baits for us to feature, and one of them is the Devastator 3.8.
 It is a multifaceted bait, exhibiting some of the characteristics of a creature bait, crayfish, twin-tail grub, and a stickbait.
 It is about 3 3/4 inches long.
 Its torso is slim, and rather than being rounded, like most stickbaits, it is six-sided.
 There is a hook slot situated along the back or dorsal portion of its torso.
 The dorsal and sides of the torso are encompassed with a multitude of minute ribs.
 Its belly is smooth skinned.
 Five small and slender appendages radiate off of each side of its torso.
 The watermelon-red Devastator.
 The end of its tail is flat, which allows it to lie flush to the back of a mushroom-style jig.
 Its head is dome-shaped, and the tip of its head is endowed with two small protrusions.
 Two large appendages radiate from the side of its head.
 These appendages are V-shaped, and as the tips of these appendages meet one another, they form a heart-shaped appearance.
 The folks at Doomsday call these appendages “arms,” and they describe them as being flanged.
 They are said to “flap erratically at any speed” of the retrieves that anglers employ.
 In addition to exhibiting an array of gyrations and undulations, Stewart says the Devastator is durable enough to “withstand a tremendous amount of abuse from aggressive fish.”
 It is available in the following colors: Beat Down, DM Good, Dirty, Green Pumpkin, Muddy Bayou, Pearly White, Spiced Pumpkin, and Watermelon Red.
 It is impregnated with a significant amount of salt, and it weighs a quarter of an ounce.
 In a press release, it was said that anglers can employ it on a variety of rigs: a flipping jig, a pitching jig, a Carolina rig, a Neko rig, a Chatterbait, and a swimming jig.
 Elsewhere, it was proclaimed that it can be used from the “most intense power fishing techniques all the way down to the most delicate of finesse applications.”
 Of course, Midwest finesse anglers will rig it on a mushroom-style jig.
 They will opt for 1/32-, 1/16-, and 3/32-ounce jigs with small hooks, which will be exposed when they are affixed to the Devastator.
 Most of the time, Midwest finesse anglers will amputate about an inch from the tail or anus end of the Devastator, making it a 2 3/4-inch or three-inch bait, and they will present it to their black bass quarries by employing all six of the standard Midwest finesse retrieves.
 (For more information about the six Midwest finesse retrieves, please see endnote No. 3.)
 A package of six costs $5.99.
 Endnotes (1) Here is a link to Doomsday Tackle Company’s website: https://shop.doomsdaytackleco.com/products/doomsday-devastator-3-8.
 (2) Here is a link to a newspaper story about the history of Doomsday Tackle Company:http://www.chathamstartribune.com/news/article_8398a1ea-e8a4-11e6-91f0-878e93396a09.html.
 (3) Here is the link to the Midwest finesse column about the six Midwest finesse retrieves: http://www.in-fisherman.com/midwest-finesse/six-midwest-finesse-retrieves/.
 Share on Facebook.Share on Twitter.Share on Google+ Share0 Tweet Email Load Comments ( ) Don’t forget to sign up!
-Get the Top Stories from In-Fisherman Delivered to Your Inbox Every Week Even More in-fisherman-blogs Show More Get the In-Fisherman Newsletter FREE!
+Get the Top Stories from In-Fisherman Delivered to Your Inbox Every Week To sign-up for our newsletter, check this box and submit your email address below.
+If you sign-up, then you acknowledge that your email address is valid, and that you have read and accept our Terms of Service Even More in-fisherman-blogs Show More Get the In-Fisherman Newsletter FREE!
 Get the top stories delivered right to your inbox every week.
 To sign-up for our newsletter, check this box and submit your email address below.
 If you sign-up, then you acknowledge that your email address is valid, and that you have read and accept our Terms of Service Best Fishing Times: Solunar CalendarRead Now!
 Advertisement ▶ Now on Tablets!
 Subscribe & Save!
 Temporary Price Reduction!
 Subscribe Now Give a Gift | Subscriber Services WAIT!DON'T MISS A SINGLE ISSUE!
 Get 8 issues for the low price of just $8!
 Subscribe!